Years Delayed Gamma-ray and Radio Afterglows Originated from TDE Wind-Torus Interactions: Results

 \subsection{Bow Shock}

-As mentioned above, TDE winds are expected to energetic with a kinetic luminosity of $\Lkin=10^{44-46}~\ergs$.
-Taking $\Lkin=10^{45}\ergs$ for the fiducial value, when the winds are interacting with clouds with covering factor of $\cv$, the energy converted into CR (CRp+CRe) per unit time is $\sim 10\% \cv \Lkin = 1\times 10^{44} ~\ergs ~\cv \Lkinf$, in which $\Lkinf \equiv \Lkin/10^{45}\ergs$.
+As mentioned above, TDE wind is expected to be energetic with a kinetic luminosity of $\Lkin=10^{44-46}~\ergs$.
+Taking $\Lkin=10^{45}~\ergs$ for the fiducial value, when the wind is interacting with clouds with covering factor of $\cv$, the energy converted into CR (CRp+CRe) per unit time is $\sim 10\% \cv \Lkin = 1\times 10^{44} ~\ergs ~\cv \Lkinf$, in which $\Lkinf \equiv \Lkin/10^{45}\ergs$.
 The energy injection rate for CRe is $\dot \epsilon_{\rm cre}=1\times 10^{42} ~\ergs (\Eep \cv/0.01) \Lkinf $.
-Ignoring the cooling, the total injected energy of CRe by time $t$ is \be \ecre=\dot \epsilon_{\rm cre} t = 2.6~\times 10^{48} {\rm erg} ~ \Lkinf \frac{\Eep \cv}{0.01} \frac{t}{1 \rm month}, \ee To set the AGN radiation field, we use the composite AGN SED shape of Eddington ratio of $10^{-3}<L_{\rm AGN}/L_{\rm Edd} < 10^{-1}$ (\citealt{ho2008}) and scale it to the bolometric luminosity of $10^{44}~\ergs$ (luminosity of higher or lower value does not affect ICS of CRe, since the radiation energy density at inner edge of the torus is a constant due to $r_t \propto L^{0.5}_{\rm AGN}$).
-By expression 13, the relationship $\ecre =13.1K_e$, and expression 11, D1 (appendix \ref{ics}), taking $\Eep \cv =0.01$ as the fiducial value, we can calculate the gamma-ray spectrum contributed by ICS of AGN photons by CRe with time (Figure \ref{fig4sed}).
-The gamma-ray luminosity from ICS is up to $\sim 1\times 10^{41}~\ergs (\Eep \cv \Lkinf/0.01)$, and is not sensitive to the time due to the strong IC cooling saturates the high energy CRe of $> 10^0$GeV which no longer increases with injection time.
-Moreover, the gamma-ray spectrum show an obvious cut-off at tens of GeV due to the absorptions by AGN photon field via the photon-photon pair production.
+Ignoring the cooling, the total injected energy of CRe by time $t$ is \be \ecre=\dot \epsilon_{\rm cre} t = 2.6~\times 10^{48} {\rm erg} ~ \Lkinf \frac{\Eep \cv}{0.01} \frac{t}{1 \rm month} ~. \ee In order to set the AGN radiation field, we use the composite AGN SED for an Eddington ratio of $10^{-3}<L_{\rm AGN}/L_{\rm Edd} < 10^{-1}$ (\citealt{ho2008}), and scale it to a bolometric luminosity of $10^{44}~\ergs$ (the luminosity value does not affect ICS of CRe, since the radiation energy density at inner edge of the torus is a constant due to $r_t \propto L^{0.5}_{\rm AGN}$).
+Taking $\Eep \cv =0.01$ as the fiducial value, we can calculate the gamma-ray spectrum contributed by ICS of AGN photons by CRe (Figure \ref{fig4sed}).
+The gamma-ray luminosity from ICS is up to $\sim 3\times 10^{41}~\ergs \Lkinf$ for $\Egm > 0.1$ GeV, and is not sensitive to the time due to the ICS cooling saturates the high energy CRe of $> 10^0$ GeV.
+Moreover, the gamma-ray spectrum shows an obvious cut-off at tens of GeV due to the absorptions by AGN photon field via the photon-photon pair production.
+For softer power-law indices of CRe, the expected gamma-ray luminosities will be lower, which are $1.1\times 10^{41}~\ergs$ and $7\times 10^{39}~\ergs$ for $\Gamma=2.5$ and 3.0, respectively (for $\Egm > 0.1$ GeV, see the lower panel in Figure \ref{fig4sed}).